Foundations of Transaction Fee Mechanism Design: Introduction

-Most prior works~\cite{zoharfeemech,functional-fee-market,roughgardeneip1559,roughgardeneip1559-ec} focused on miner-user collusion rather than user-user collusion, likely for the following reason: it is much easier to facilitate miner-user rendezvous since the big miners are well-known.
+Most prior works~\cite{zoharfeemech,functional-fee-market,roughgardeneip1559,roughgardeneip1559-ec} focused on miner-user rather than user-user collusion, likely for the following reason: it is much easier to facilitate miner-user rendezvous since the big miners are well-known.
 In comparison, users are ephemeral and thus user-user rendezvous is much more costly to facilitate. \end{itemize}

-With these challenges in mind, prior works~\cite{zoharfeemech,roughgardeneip1559} have suggested the following desiderata for a ``dream'' transaction fee mechanism: \begin{enumerate}[leftmargin=6mm] \item {\it User incentive compatibility (UIC).} Assuming that the miner implements the mechanism honestly, then following the honest bidding strategy or truthful bidding should be a dominant strategy for the users. \item {\it Miner incentive compatibility (MIC).} Assuming that users follow the honest bidding strategy or bid truthfully, a miner's dominant strategy should be to implement the prescribed mechanism faithfully. \item {\it Miner-user side contract proofness ($c$-SCP).} No coalition of the miner and up to $c$ users can increase their joint utility through any deviation.
+With these challenges in mind, prior works~\cite{zoharfeemech,roughgardeneip1559} have suggested the following desiderata for a ``dream'' transaction fee mechanism: \begin{enumerate}[leftmargin=6mm] \item {\it User incentive compatibility (UIC).} Assuming that the miner implements the mechanism honestly, then following the honest bidding strategy or truthful bidding should be a dominant strategy for the users\footnote{Roughgarden~\cite{roughgardeneip1559,roughgardeneip1559-ec}'s definition requires the honest strategy of the user (not necessarily truthful bidding) be the dominant strategy, but he also pointed out that one can always convert such mechanisms to one where truthful bidding is dominant due to the revelation principle (see footnote 14, page 11 of \cite{roughgardeneip1559-ec}).
+Therefore, we require truthful bidding to be a dominant strategy without loss of generality. }.

+\item {\it Miner incentive compatibility (MIC).} A miner's dominant strategy should be to implement the prescribed mechanism faithfully. \item {\it Miner-user side contract proofness ($c$-SCP).} No coalition of the miner and up to $c$ users can increase their joint utility through any deviation.
 In the above, $c$ is a parameter that specifies an upper bound on the coalition's size.
 The larger the $c$, the more side contract resilient.
 Note that it is generally harder for a miner and a large number of users to engage in a side contract, than, say, a miner and a single user. \end{enumerate}